havpet/ipvx/README.md

 ## Usage:
 1. Switch out **$apitoken** with your token from https://ipinfo.io/developers
-2. Host on however you like
+2. Host however you like
 3. Remember to follow the IP lookup site's ToS